 Come and help change the world.
 It doesn’t get much better than that.

 Edge & Node is a software development team dedicated to the advancement of web3.
 Founded by the initial team behind The Graph, a protocol for indexing and querying blockchain data, Edge & Node plays a vital role in supporting and scaling protocols and development teams throughout the global web3 ecosystem.
 From building solutions that helped decentralize one of the most critical layers of web3 to tracking every project being built in the decentralized community, Edge & Node is mission-focused on empowering individuals with the ability to contribute to moving humanity forward.

 Subscribe to our newsletter for the best of web3

 Stay on top of the latest web3 news with a fresh cup of web3 Tea delivered right to your inbox.
 Web3 Tea is a bi-weekly round-up of web3 developments, macro observations, and profound tweets.

-Stay stimulated with web3 Tea, whether you're a crypto beginner or expert!
+Stay stimulated with web3 Tea, whether you're a web3 beginner or expert!